Computations by fly-automata beyond monadic second-order logic: Fly-automata

-(4) The mapping $\mathrm{Sat}X.P(X)$ (defined in the Introduction) is not P-FA computable, and even not XP-FA computable in general for the obvious reason that its output is not always of polynomial size (take $P(X)$ always true)\footnote{Unless $\mathrm{Sat}X.P(X)$ is encoded in a particular compact way; here we take it is a straight list of sets.}.
+(5) The mapping $\mathrm{Sat}X.P(X)$ that associates with a term $t$ the set of sets $X\subseteq Pos(t)$ that satisfy $P(X)$ is not P-FA computable, and even not XP-FA computable in general for the obvious reason that its output is not always of polynomial size (take $P(X)$ always true)\footnote{Unless $\mathrm{Sat}X.P(X)$ is encoded in a particular compact way; here we take it as a straight list of sets.}.

-\textbf{Proposition 9 }:\ Let $F$ be a signature.\ Every \textbf{P}-computable (resp.\ \textbf{FPT}- computable or \textbf{XP}-computable) function $\alpha $\ on $T(F)$ is computable by a P-FA (resp.\ by an FPT-FA or an XP-FA).
+\textbf{Proposition 9}:\ Let $F$ be a signature.\ Every \textbf{P}-computable (resp.\ \textbf{FPT}- computable or \textbf{XP}-computable) function $\alpha $\ on $T(F)$ is computable by a P-FA (resp.\ by an FPT-FA or an XP-FA).

-\textbf{Proof:} Consider the deterministic FA\ $\mathcal{A}$ over $F$ with set of states $T(F)$ that associates with each position $u$ of the input term $t$ the state $t/u,$ (i.e., the subterm of $t$ issued from $u$).\ The state at the root is $t$ itself, and is obtained in linear time.\ We take $\alpha$\ as output function.\ Then $\mathcal{A}$ is a P-FA (resp.\ an FPT-FA or an XP-FA).$\ \square$
+\textbf{Proof}: Consider the deterministic FA\ $\mathcal{A}$ over $F$ with set of states $T(F)$ that associates with each position $u$ of the input term $t$ the state $t/u,$ i.e., the subterm of $t$ issued from $u$.\ The state at the root is $t$ itself, and is obtained in linear time.\ We take $\alpha$\ as output function.\ Then $\mathcal{A}$ is a P-FA (resp.\ an FPT-FA or an XP-FA).$\ \square$

-Hence, our three notions of FA\ may look uninteresting.\ Actually, we will be interested by giving effective constructions of P-FA, FPT-FA and XP-FA from logical expressions of functions and properties (possibly \emph{not MS\ expressible} but are decidable\ in polynomial time on graphs of bounded tree-width or clique-width).
-Our interest is in the uniformity and flexibility of constructions.
+Hence, our three notions of FA\ may look uninteresting.\ Actually, we will be interested by giving effective constructions of P-FA, FPT-FA and XP-FA from logical expressions of functions and properties (possibly \emph{not MS\ expressible}) that are computable or decidable\ in polynomial time on graphs of bounded tree-width or clique-width.
+Our motivation is to obtain uniform, flexible and implementable constructions.

-When we say that a function is P-FA computable, we mean of course that it is computable by a P-FA\ but, also that we have constructed this automaton or that we know how to construct it by an algorithm.
-The same remark applies for FPT-FA and XP-FA\ computability.\ All our existence proofs are effective.
+All our existence proofs are effective.
+When we say that a function is P-FA computable, we mean that it is computable by a P-FA that we have constructed or that we know how to construct by an algorithm, and for which the polynomial bound on the computation time can be proved.
+The same remark applies to FPT-FA and XP-FA\ computability.\